 Here is where the real difference comes into play.
 The 125cc scooters, despite their slight weight penalty, are quicker off the line to take off and keep on moving to higher top speed as well.
 Now, that top speed may only be greater by a few kilometers, but it matters nonetheless.

-A point to note is that while the Suzuki engine is smooth and without niggle, the Duro pulls strong but it is a little noisy at full-throttle.
+A point to note is that while the Suzuki engine is smooth and the Duro pulls are strong but it is a little noisy at full-throttle.
 Dare to say it, the sound sometimes disturbs you.
 Something the 110cc scooters do not do at full speed.

 Where they really come into play is when there are two people on-board the scooter.
 The 125cc does not miss a beat while the 110s are left feeling a little unwilling and sluggish to move.